Wallace A. Ross: Career

-Film Producers Association

 In 1954 Ross became one of the founding members and the executive director of the Film Producers Association of New York.
 The FPA was an association of a number of New York City producers of documentaries, industrial films, and commercials, formed for easier negotiation with trade unions involved in the production of films.
-The FPA entered their films in the annual Cannes International Advertising Festival every year until 1959, when Ross founded the American Television Commercials Festival and Clio Awards that same year.
+The FPA entered their films in the annual Cannes International Advertising Festival every year until 1959, when Ross founded the American Television Commercials Festival and Clio Awards.

-Clio Awards

 In 1959, Ross founded the American Television Commercials Festival and the Clio Awards, and he served as the Managing Director of the Festival until 1971.
-The name "Clio" means the proclaimer, glorifier and celebrator of accomplishments, and is the name of the Ancient Greek muse of history.
-The design of the statuette given to winners of the Clio was inspired by the Brancusi sculpture called "Bird in Space", which Ross originally viewed at the New York Museum of Modern Art.
 Ross held a contest to choose the name for the statue, and "Clio" was the name suggested by a professor of classics.
 The statuette was designed by Georg Olden, VP of McCann Erickson's Center for Advanced Practice.

-International Advertising Association

 In 1973, Ross became the Executive Director of the International Advertising Association, a position he held until his death one year later.